Absolum1/Letup/README.md

 <h1 align="center">Letup</h1>

-<p align="center">"A pause or reduction in the intensity of something dangerous, difficult, or tiring."
+<p align="center">"A pause or reduction in the intensity of something dangerous, difficult, or tiring."</p>

-  Stop working for bit.
+<p align="center"> Stop working for bit.
 A notifier of when it becomes dangerous for your eyes, focus or productivity to keep looking at the screen.</p>

 <p align="center">